robert-hh/micropython/docs/mimxrt/general.rst

 as many boards/modules as possible, but there may be limitations.
 The NXP IMXRT1020-EVK and the Teensy 4.0 and Teensy 4.1 development boards are taken as reference for the port (for example, testing is performed on them).
-For any board you are using please make sure you have a datasheet, schematics and other reference materials so you can look up any board-specific functions.
+For any board you are using please make sure you have a data sheet, schematics and other reference materials so you can look up any board-specific functions.

 The following boards are supported by the port out of the box: